-(c) 1707 Class I operating permit to construct [20,000] 00,000 (d) Conversion of an operating permit to construct into a Class I operating permit [involving only one phase] [5,000] 20,000 (e) [Conversion of an operating permit to construct into a Class I operating permit involving two or more phases (per phase) 5,000 - [f)] Revision of an operating permit to construct [5,000] 20,000 [(g) Administrative amendment of an operating permit or operating permit to construct 200 - (h) Replacement of a lost or damaged operating permit to construct or an operating permit 200 - (i) Request for the change of location of an emission unit 100 (j)] (f) Administrative revision to a Class I operating permit [500] 1,000 → An applicant must pay the entire fee when the applicant submits the applicant ation to the Director.
+(g) Administrative amendment of an operating permit or operating permit to construct 200 - (h) Replacement of a lost or damaged operating permit to construct or an operating permit 200 - (i) Request for the change of location of an emission unit 100 (j) (f) Administrative revision to a Class I operating permit [500] 1,000 → An applicant must pay the entire fee when the applicant submits the applica tion to the Director.
 [4.
-If no changes need to be made to convert an operating permit to const ruct into a Class I operating permit, no fee will be assessed.
+If no changes need to be made to convert an operating permit to constr ruct into a Class l operating permit, no fee will be assessed.
 5. Except as otherwise provided in this subsection, the annual fee based o n emissions for a Class I stationary source is \$16 per ton times the total tons of each regulated p ollutant emitted during the preceding calendar year.
 The annual fee based on emissions does no ot apply to emissions of carbon monoxide or emissions of greenhouse gases.

-6. To determine the fee set forth in subsection 5:

-- (a) Emissions must be calculated using:
+6. To determine the fee set forth in subsection 5: - (a) Emissions must be calculated using: (1) The emission unit's actual operating hours, rates of production and i n-place control equipment; (2) The types of materials processed, stored or combusted; and -------------------------------------- (I) A test for emission compliance; (II) A continuous emission monitor;

-(1) The emission unit's actual operating hours, rates of production and in place control rol equipment; (2) The types of materials processed, stored or combusted; and -------------------------------------- -------------------------------------- -------------------------------------- (III) The most recently published issue of Compilation of Air Pollutant Emission Factors, EPA Publication No. AP 42; or (IV) Other emission factors or methods which the Director has validated; or - (b) If paragraph (a) does not apply to a stationary source that was in operation during the ie preceding calendar year, emissions must be calculated using the permitted allowable emissions sions for that stationary source. -7.]
-3. Ten percent of the fee charged pursuant to paragraph (a), (c) or (e) of subsection on 1 or pursuant to paragraph (a), (b), (c) or (e) of subsection 2 is nonrefundable for the pur pose of determining if the application is complete.
-4. Except as otherwise provided in this section, the annual fee for maintenance of a stationary source for the right to operate is: (a) For a Class I source qualifying as: (1) A major stationary source that is issued one or more Class I operating permits or one or more Class I operating permits to construct [a prevention of significant deterioration permit 000] :
+(III) The most recently published issue of Compilation of Air Pollutant Emission Factors, EPA Publication No. AP-42; or (IV) Other emission factors or methods which the Director has validated; or - (b) If paragraph (a) does not apply to a stationary source that was in operation during the preceding calendar year, emissions must be calculated using the permitted allowable emissions for that stationary source. -7.]
+3. Ten percent of the fee charged pursuant to paragraph (a), (c) or (e) of subsection 1 or pursuant to paragraph (a), (b), (c) or (e) of subsection 2 is nonrefundable for the purpose of determining if the application is complete.
+4. Except as otherwise provided in this section, the annual fee for maintenance of a stationary source for the right to operate is: (a) For a Class I source qualifying as: (1) A major stationary source that is issued one or more Class I operating permits or one or more Class I operating permits to construct [a significant deterioration permit 25,000